Hgoatly/Discover-Skane/readme.md

 5. I have booked a holiday to Skåne, and I want to find out where there are some cultural activities available, so that I can learn/see somehting new.
 6. I want to find out whether there are any nice beaches in Skåne, so that I know whether to book a beach holiday there.
 7. I want find out whether there are any unspoilt forests in Skåne, so that I know whether to book a holiday there where I can 'get away from it all'.
+8. I want to know where there are some nice lakes in Skåne, so that I know whether to book a holiday there.
-8. I want to know what kind of cultural activities there are in the cities in Skåne, so that I know whether to book a city break there.
+9. I want to know what kind of cultural activities there are in the largest cities in Skåne, so that I know whether to book a city break there.
+10. I want to find some hotel deals, so that I can book my holiday in Skåne.
+11. I want to view all the recommended places to visit in Skåne on one map, so that I know where they all are in relation to one another.
+12. I want to get in touch with the site owner so that I can recommend more places to visit in Skåne.

 ### First Time Visitor Goals:
 - To find out what the county of Skåne has to offer as a holiday destination.